stashed/docs/docs/addons/etcd/basic-auth/index.md

 ### Backup

-To schedule a backup, we have to create a `BackupConfiguration` object targeting the respective `AppBinding` of our `Etcd` cluster.
+To schedule a backup, we have to create a `BackupConfiguration` object targeting the respective `AppBinding` of our Etcd cluster.
 Then Stash will create a CronJob to periodically backup the database.

 #### Create BackupConfiguration

-Below is the YAML for `BackupConfiguration` object we are going to use to backup the `Etcd` database cluster we have deployed earlier,
+Below, is the YAML for `BackupConfiguration` object we are going to use to backup the Etcd cluster we have deployed earlier.

 ```yaml
 apiVersion: stash.appscode.com/v1beta1